Brent F. Ashworth: Biography

 Ashworth has served on the Executive Board of the Utah National Parks Council, Boy Scouts of America (2000–09), as a Board Member of the American Heritage School, in American Fork, Utah (2002–05), and as a member of the Provo School District Foundation (1997-2005).
 As a member of the board of the Celebration of Health Foundation, Ashworth helped to raise funds to build facilities for parents and families to stay while their young children are in the Intensive Care Units (ICU's), at the Utah Valley Regional Medical Center in Provo, and the Orem Community Hospital in Orem, Utah.
 Ashworth is a recipient of the Patriot Medal (1992), the highest honor presented by the Utah Society, Sons of the American Revolution, the Provo Mayor's Award of Excellence (1999), for serving as the Co-Chairman of the Provo Sesquicentennial Celebration (1998–99), the George S. Hixon (2000), Reed Culp (2002) and Lifetime Service (2010) medals from Kiwanis International.
 He has received the Silver Beaver Award from the Boy Scouts of America (2006), and in 2011, was chosen as one of the first recipients (#93 nationwide), of the Outstanding Eagle Scout Award, presented by the National Council of the Boy Scouts of America.
 His seven sons are also Eagle Scouts.
 With Louis Crandall of Provo, he co-founded the George E. Freestone Boy Scout Museum in Provo (2000–08).

 Family

 Ashworth met Charlene Mills, the daughter of Gayland Ranson “Mike” and Margaret Mills of Tempe, Arizona at BYU.
 They are members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 They were married December 16, 1970, by O. Leslie Stone in the church's Salt Lake Temple.
-They have nine children: Amy Josephine (1973), John Dell (1975), Matthew Ferrin (1977), Samuel Mills (1978, deceased in 1985), Adam Parrish (1979), David Alden (1981), Emily Bette (1983), Luke Ranson (1986) and Benjamin Richard (1988).
+They have nine children: Amy Josephine (1973), John Dell (1975), Matthew Ferrin (1977), Samuel Mills (1978, deceased in 1985), Adam Parrish (1979, deceased in 2023), David Alden (1981), Emily Bette (1983), Luke Ranson (1986) and Benjamin Richard (1988).
 They also have thirteen grandchildren.
 In addition to other service in the LDS Church, Ashworth served on the Provo Oak Hills Stake high council (1993–98).